micmejia/bible-dump/AMPC/Acts/Acts 16.md

-Paul desired Timothy to go with him [[^b]as a missionary]; and he took him and circumcised him because of the Jews that were in those places, all of whom knew that his father was a Greek.
+Paul desired Timothy to go with him [as a missionary]; and he took him and circumcised him because of the Jews that were in those places, all of whom knew that his father was a Greek.